sayan0506/Real-Time-Face-Recognition-Using-Siamese-Network-with-Triplet-Loss-in-Keras/README.md

 - Use a pretrained model to map face images into 128-dimensional encodings
 - Use these encodings to perform face verification and face recognition

+# Naive Face Verification

+In Face Verification, you're given two images and you have to tell if they are of the same person.
+The simplest way to do this is to compare the two images pixel-by-pixel.
+If the distance between the raw images are less than a chosen threshold, it may be the same person!

+Of course, this algorithm performs really poorly, since the pixel values change dramatically due to variations in lighting, orientation of the person's face, even minor changes in head position, and so on.

+We can see that rather than using the raw image, you can learn an encoding $f(img)$ so that element-wise comparisons of this encoding gives more accurate judgements as to whether two pictures are of the same person.

+# Encoding face images into a 128-dimensional vector

+## Using an ConvNet  to compute encodings

+The FaceNet model takes a lot of data and a long time to train.
+So following common practice in applied deep learning settings, let's just load weights that someone else has already trained.
+The network architecture follows the Inception model from [Szegedy *et al.*](https://arxiv.org/abs/1409.4842).
+We have provided an inception network implementation.
+You can look in the file `inception_blocks.py` to see how it is implemented.

+The key things are:

+- This network uses 96x96 dimensional RGB images as its input.
+Specifically, inputs a face image (or batch of $m$ face images) as a tensor of shape $(m, n_C, n_H, n_W) = (m, 3, 96, 96)$
+- It outputs a matrix of shape $(m, 128)$ that encodes each input face image into a 128-dimensional vector

 ### References:

 - Florian Schroff, Dmitry Kalenichenko, James Philbin (2015).
 [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/pdf/1503.03832.pdf)